Atopic eczema (atopic dermatitis) is one of the most common forms of eczema, a condition that causes the skin to become itchy, dry and cracked.

 When to seek medical advice

 See a GP if you have symptoms of atopic eczema.
-They'll usually be able to diagnose atopic eczema by looking at your skin and asking questions, such as:
+They'll usually be able to diagnose atopic eczema by looking at your skin and asking:

 - whether the rash is itchy and where it appears

 - when the symptoms first began

 - whether it comes and goes over time

 - whether there's a history of atopic eczema in your family